Beginner's Luck (1935 film): Plot

 Spanky has been entered into an amateur show by his overly aggressive stage mother.
 He wants nothing to do with this and would rather not act.
 The gang comes up with a plan to disrupt his recitation and make him flop which makes Spanky very pleased.

 At the theater, the mother infuriates the MC saying 'My son is too much of an artist to open a show".
-After the first act, as the mother is putting on his costume the MC asks if he's ready which he isn't and the MC decides to have him go on last.
+After the first act, as the mother is putting on his costume the MC asks if he's ready which he isn't and the MC decides to have him go on last.With every performance by children, the gang in the audience lets out a cheer, which angers the pianist ahead of them.

 Spanky befriends a girl called Daisy who has bombed her act but needs the prize money to buy a special dress.
 Spanky has a change of heart and decides to win the prize.
 He asks permission from his mom.
 She says "All I want is that you are a hit".
 He promises Daisy, "Girlie, the dress is in the bag".
 Now he has to tell the gang.
 His mom won't let him go into the audience as he's about to go on.
 Instead, she volunteers to speak to the boys.
 She has no idea there is a plot and just gives them a pep talk about rooting for Spanky.
+The gang decide to ignore her and prepare themselves.

 Spanky steps out on the stage clad in a Roman Centurion costume, reciting William Shakespeare's Julius Caesar.
 The gang erupts with noisemakers and peashooters.
 Spanky stoically performing his act with him having an amusing slow burn annoyance while enduring his friends embarrassing him surprisingly makes his act the hit of the show, with everyone laughing and loving it except his Mother.

 Spanky tries to shut his visor on his helmet but it gets stuck shut he starts to roam around the stage like a Chinese dragon.
 The mother begs that he be taken off, but he is too much of a hit.
 She tries to run on the stage but the MC grabs her.
 The mother then goes behind the curtain with a stage pole to pull her son off.
 She felt she had to rescue him from this cruel, mean audience.
-She tries to put and end to the audience's enjoyment of laughing at her son.
+She tries to put an end to the audience's enjoyment of laughing at her son.
 She moves the pole out trying to catch Spanky, only to insert the pole into an electrical outlet.
 This shocks her, she drops the pole and is knocked back to be sitting on her heels.
 She has accidentally opened the curtain grommet which holds the curtain halves together.
-She is kneeling there wringing the shock out of her hands.
+She is kneeling there wringing the shock out of her hands.Daisy asked the MC to give Spanky another chance.
+He tells her that Spanky has already won the prize money, much to Daisy's delight.